TCW22: Building a TEI Release

 1-2 weeks before release:

-update the version of p5subset.xml in the Stylesheets/source directory in the Stylesheets dev branch.
+and update the version of p5subset.xml in the Stylesheets/source directory in the

-Ask one of the Jenkins maintainers (Peter Stadler, Martin Holmes, and Raffaele Viglianti)
+Ask one of the Jenkins maintainers (Martin Holmes, Peter Stadler, and Raffaele

-(The GPG private key itself is hosted on the server at the default location.)
+packages.
+(The GPG private key itself is hosted on the server at the default

 Confirm the version number for the new release in consultation with Council.
 TEI